braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

   "canvas_step_name": (string) name of the step for this message if from a Canvas,
   // Event Specific Properties
   "send_id": (string) id of the message if specified for the campaign (See Send Identifier under API Identifier Types), "dispatch_id": (string) id of the message dispatch (unique id for each 'transmission' sent from the Braze platform).
 Users who are sent a schedule message get the same dispatch_id.
-Action-based or API triggered messages get a unique dispatch_id per user, "email_address": (string) email address for this event, "ip_pool": (string) IP pool used for message sending }
+Action-based or API-triggered messages get a unique dispatch_id per user, "email_address": (string) email address for this event, "ip_pool": (string) IP pool used for message sending }